What is Vendor Lock-In? 5 Tips to Avoid It

 TIP #3: Retain Ownership of Your Data

-Three of the major concerns that organizations have when it comes to cloud vendor lock-in are data ownership, data portability and data migration.
+Three of the major concerns that organizations have when it comes to cloud vendor lock-in are

 From a data ownership perspective, it’s important to pay attention to contract terms with your cloud vendor and to understand the laws under which they operate.
-You may want to protect more sensitive data by storing it in a private cloud or an on-prem data center.
+You may want to protect more sensitive data by storing it in a private cloud or an on-premises data center.

 To maximize data portability, choose a standardized format for storing your data in the cloud and avoid proprietary formats that can lead to vendor lock-in.